-You do not have access to state benefits; (see pages 19-22)
+You do not have access to state benefits (see pages 19 to 22).

-If required, you must register with the police within the required timeframe and report any changes to the police, as required (it should be stated on your visa or BRP, or in a letter from the Home Office, whether you are required to register with the police)
+If applicable, you must register with the police within the required timeframe and report any changes to the police, as required.
+If you are required to register with the police, it should be stated on your visa or BRP, or in a letter from the Home Office.

-You are unable to start-up or run a business
+You are no allowed to start-up or run a business.

-The designated line manager must inform Human Resources of any changes in the status of the sponsored worker immediately.
+The designated line manager must inform Human Resources (HR) immediately at firstname.lastname@example.org if there are any changes in the status of the sponsored worker.
 In particular, if they:

 are absent for work for more than 10 consecutive working days without permission.
 In this case, the UKVI report must be provided within 10 working days of the 10th day of absence

-are absent from work without pay for more than 4 weeks and this absence is not covered by any of the exceptions listed here or one of the unpaid leave reasons below:
+are absent from work without pay for more than four weeks and this absence is not covered by any of these exceptions or one of the following unpaid leave reasons: